(grăj-oo-ā′tĭd) Marked by a series of lines indicating degrees of measurement, weight, or volume.

 sheet g.
 A skin graft, typically removed from a donor site on the thigh, that is placed directly over a burn wound to promote healing.

 skin g.
-The use of small sections of skin harvested from ...
+The use of small sections of ...